 Breaking It Down: Best Credit Cards To Book Flights

 Points are great, and it’s always better to earn points than not earn points.
 But which points, that matters too.
 If you pay with one card, you’ll be locked into airlines, hotels and other ways to use points – pay with another, you’ll have a different set.
 It’s called “transfer partners”.

 Amex and Chase tend to offer stronger transfer partners than Citi, though Citi’s new temporary American Airlines partnership is exciting, but all are very good.
 With each offering a card with 5X points, you’ll need to look more closely into benefits of each, to decide which one is right.

 If You Had To Pick One

 It’s hard to argue with 5X points on flights booked via Chase Travel, or having the flexibility of points or cash back.
-Chase also has great travel protections on the Chase Sapphire Preferred (currently offering a 100,000 point welcome bonus), which are often overlooked.
+Chase also has great travel protections on the Chase Sapphire Preferred (currently offering a 60,000 point welcome bonus), which are often overlooked.

 But Amex Platinum also has a huge bonus welcome right now, and at least 18 luxury travel benefits which outweigh the new $695 annual fee, easily.
 One of those benefits is huge, which is the International Airline Program, which can offer discounts on select tickets, in addition to major earning for booking flights more broadly.